adivenxnataly/Hi-ResAudio/README.md

 ### Configurations
 > [!NOTE]
->This configuration is what can be implemented on `audio_policy` which of course must be in accordance with the SDK version. i don't provide information for Android 11 and below, because this module is specifically for Android 12 and higher. if you are not satisfied with my module, you can modify it according to what i explained.
+>This configuration is what can be implemented on `audio_policy` which of course must be in accordance with the API version. i don't provide information for Android 11 and below, because this module is specifically for Android 12 and higher. if you are not satisfied with my module, you can modify it according to what i explained.

 **Sampling Rate** : `44100`, `48000`, `88200`, `96000`, `192000`, `256000`, `384000`
 <br>